Democrats in Pa. scramble to limit number of ‘naked ballots’

 He said the voters who are most likely to make the error are infrequent voters who may be hard to reach.
 “They’re probably not reading the Philadelphia Inquirer or the Pittsburgh Post-Gazette, but maybe they see the digital ad in their Facebook feed,” Grayson said.

-The hope is that the PSA is available beginning in October through news organization websites, the Philadelphia Phillies, Major League Baseball and others, said John Fuller, the publicist.
+The hope is that the PSA is available beginning in October through news organization websites, the Philadelphia Phillies, Major League Baseball and others, said John Fuller, McCutchen’s publicist.

 It is to include cameos by other well-known Pennsylvanians, Fuller said.